 In a change from the previous arrangements, the local authority in which the looked-after child attends school is responsible for using the grant.

 Pupils with no recourse to public funds entering reception or years 3, 7 or 10 in the 2020-21 school year are also entitled to assistance under this funding.

 You do not need to apply for the PDG if your child already receives free school meals

 Pupils who receive free school meals due to transitional protection arrangements do not qualify for this funding.

 If you are eligible and have not submitted an application you should submit a free school meals application for September 2020.

-Payments will begin to be issued in the last week of August 2020.
+Payments will begin to be issued in August 2020.